 Here is a recipe for producing medieval philosophy: Combine classical pagan philosophy, mainly Greek but also in its Roman versions, with the new Christian religion.
 Season with a variety of flavorings from the Jewish and Islamic intellectual heritages.
 Stir and simmer for 1300 years or more, until done.

 On the other hand, there was another crucial aspect of Christianity that simply made no sense to a Platonist.
 This was the doctrine of the resurrection of the dead at the end of the world.
-Platonism allowed for reincarnation, so there was no special theoretical problem for a Platonist about the soul's reentering the body.
+Platonism allowed for reincarnation, so there was no special theoretical problem for a Platonist about the soul’s reentering the body.
 But for a Christian this resurrection was something to look forward to; it was a good thing.
-This would be incomprehensible from a Platonic viewpoint, for which “the body is the prison of the soul,” and for which the task of the philosopher is to “learn how to die” so that he might be free from the distracting and corrupting influences of the body.
-No, for a Platonist is it best for the soul not to be in the body.
+This would be incomprehensible from a Platonic viewpoint, for which “the body is the prison of the soul,” and for which the task of the philosopher is to “learn how to die” in order to be free from the distracting and corrupting influences of the body.
+No, for a Platonist it is best for the soul not to be in the body.

 This problem illustrates the kind of difficulties that emerge from the above “recipe” for medieval philosophy.
-An educated early Christian, striving to deal with his religion in terms of the only philosophical traditions he knew, would plainly have a lot of work to do.
+Educated early Christians, striving to reconcile their religion in terms of the only philosophical traditions they knew, would plainly have a lot of work to do.
 Such tensions may be regarded as the “motors” that drove much of philosophy throughout the period.
 In response to them, new concepts, new theories, and new distinctions were developed.
 Of course, once developed, these tools remained and indeed still remain available to be used in contexts that have nothing to do with Christian doctrine.
-Readers of medieval philosophy who go on to study John Locke, for instance, will find it hard to imagine how his famous discussion of “personal identity” in the Essay concerning Human Understanding could ever have been written if it were not for the medieval distinction between “person” and “nature,” worked out in dealing with the doctrines of the Incarnation and the Trinity.
+Readers of medieval philosophy who go on to study John Locke, for instance, will find it hard to imagine how his famous discussion of “personal identity” in the Essay Concerning Human Understanding could ever have been written if it were not for the medieval distinction between “person” and “nature,” worked out in dealing with the doctrines of the Incarnation and the Trinity.